 With LDN, people take a dose that is just 10% of the normal dosage.
 When taken at a low dose, naltrexone has the opposite effect that high-dose naltrexone (HDN) does.
 Scientists call this a paradoxical effect.

 At low doses, naltrexone can trick the brain into creating extra opioids.
 After you take it, the LDN binds with your opioid receptors.
 This blocks your natural opioids from binding with the receptors.
 As a result, the body makes more opioids in order to wash away the LDN.
-This causes the level of opioids in your body to increase.
+This causes the level of opioids in your body to increase, which can help manage conditions like chronic pain, fibromyalgia, and complex regional pain syndrome.

 Because LDN has a half-life of just four to six hours, the binding effect wears off quickly.
 This allows your levels of natural opioids to remain higher for up to a day.
 Thanks to these endogenous opioids, your body receives potent anti-inflammatory effects and pain relief.
 LDN regulates microglial cells, so they can’t activate and create free radicals, nitric oxide, and cytokines.
-This helps to reduce inflammation, fatigue, and pain.
+This helps to reduce inflammation, fatigue, and pain, which is beneficial for those suffering from medical conditions like multiple sclerosis, Crohn’s disease, chronic fatigue syndrome, and rheumatoid arthritis.

 When someone tries to stop drinking or using drugs, they may develop harmful side effects and cravings because their body is dependent on alcohol or drugs.
 Doctors often prescribe LDN because it allows people to experience fewer withdrawal effects when they quit.
 Additionally, it helps to boost their body’s natural endorphins so that they feel better.